hpcclab/SAED-Security-At-Edge/README.md

 # SAED-Security-At-Edge
-SAED is an edge-based platform that enables smart and personalized semantic Enterprise Search service on the cloud.
+SAED is an edge-based platform that enables smart and privacy-preserving semantic Enterprise Search service on the cloud.
+SAED can be plugged in to any enterprise search solution (e.g., AWS Kendra).
 ## Introduction
 This is an open-source program that offers intelligence in the form of semantic and personalized search at the edge tier while maintaining privacy of the search on the cloud tier.